MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey.md

 This article shows how to register a passkey using a browser and sign-in with a passkey (FIDO2) on an Android or iOS device.

 > [!NOTE]
-> Microsoft Entra ID currently supports device-bound passkeys.
+> Microsoft Entra ID currently supports device-bound passkeys stored on FIDO2 security keys and in Microsoft Authenticator.
 Microsoft is committed to securing customers and users with passkeys.
 We are investing in both synced and device-bound passkeys for work accounts.

 ## Manual registration